eclipse-cyclonedds/eclipse-cyclonedds.github.io/content/guides/supported-idl.md

 };
 ```

-It must be proceeded by a `;`.
 Any member can be turned into an array by adding `[$size]` after the member name.

 ### Inheritance

 Structs support inheritance.
-They behave as if the parents members where copied into the inheriting struct.

 ```omg-idl
 struct B : A {